 The many smaller, never-shown works in this retrospective illustrate Obata’s tireless pursuit of better techniques and devoted appreciation of the detail of everyday life.
 His loving studies of ikebana (flower arrangement) by his wife, Haruko Kohashi (1892‒1989), an accomplished ikebana artist in her own right, illustrate their relationship and marriage of sixty-three years.
 The large variety of intimate works featured in this retrospective brings to the fore many personal moments of Obata’s intense engagement with life’s vitality, captured and interpreted through visual means, which demonstrate the artist’s unadulterated joy and dedication to painting.

-Please visit the calendar for information on related events, including member preview, talks & lectures, family art making, open studios for adults, and a community meet-up with Topaz Museum, 55 West Main Street in Delta, where the museum's collection of Obata paintings will be on view.
+Please visit the calendar for information on related events, including member preview, talks & lectures, sumi-e ink painting activities for adults and families, and a community meet-up with Topaz Museum, 55 West Main Street in Delta, where the museum's collection of Obata paintings will be on view.